 There are no facilities, so bring a picnic or bbq.
 Just remember to clean up after yourself and take your rubbish with you.

 Mansands Ln, Kingswear, Brixham TQ5 0AJ.
-The approach road can be a little muddy and does have a few pot holes to watch out for.
+Easiest via car, but the approach road can be a little muddy and does have a few potholes to watch out for.

 - Car, About 1 mile from Brixham.
 From Hill head heading toward Kingswear past the campsite, take the turning for Coleton Fishacre.
 Follow this road passing a tree that’s in the middle of the road up hill and around to the left.
 Take the next left Woodhuish Lane signposted Mansands.
 Keep driving passing the car park for Scabbacombe, then Woodhuish farm, the car park is just past some barns.
 From here it’s about a 15 minute walk down to the beach.
 It is possible to drive down if you have a 4×4, but there is only room for a few vehicles.

 - Walking, This is the only way to reach the beach, it can be muddy and a few large puddles to navigate.
-It’s located on the South West Coastal Path, so you can approach from Sharkham point or Kingswear, but both of these parts of the path are challenging with steep hills and steps.
+It’s located on the South West Coastal Path, so you can approach from Sharkham Point or Scabbacombe Beach in the direction of Kingswear, but both of these parts of the path are challenging with steep hills and steps.

 - The approach road & walk can be muddy and does have a few pot holes.